Sustainability, Health and Safety

 Taylor believes it is our responsibility to make a positive impact on the communities in which we live, work and serve.
-We are committed to applying our global knowledge and expertise to attain and continually improve environmental performance and sustainability.
+We are committed to applying our global knowledge and expertise to attain and continually improve safety, environmental performance and sustainability.

 Our Commitment to Compliance

 Our corporate, legal, human resources, and safety/environmental leaders support professionals at every Taylor company to ensure that each and every one complies with applicable labor, safety, and environmental regulations.